karlhorky/ng-model-options-on-invalid/README.md

 # ng-model-options-on-invalid
-Set ng-model-options to something else when a form element is marked as invalid
+Change ng-model-options when a form element is marked as invalid